Jose de Venecia Jr.: Early life and career

+He is one of the co-founders of the Radio Philippines Network.

-Speaker of the House (1992-1998)
+Speaker of the House (1992–1998)

-He was reelected in 1992 and joined the newly created party, Lakas Tao, of President Fidel Ramos.
-He initiated the move to unite the National Union of Christian Democrats, a cluster of the Progressive Party of the Philippines, the Union of Muslim Democrats, and the Lakas Tao to make it a dominant party.
-That same year, he was elected Speaker of the House of Representatives.
-Since Ramos got a low plurality in the election, De Venecia created a Rainbow Coalition, converging political parties that include the LDP, NPC, Lakas NUCD, and other minor parties to make a solid majority in the House.
+After Defense Secretary Fidel Ramos failed to snap Laban ng Demokratikong Pilipino (LDP) presidential nomination, Ramos recruited de Venecia to form a brand new party, Partido Lakas ng Tao.
+He initiated the move to unite the National Union of Christian Democrats (NUCD), a cluster of the Progressive Party led by former Foreign Affairs Secretary Raul Manglapus, and thd the Union of Muslim Democrats of the Philippines, and Lakas to make it a dominant party.

+That same year, he was re-elected as congressman.
+Since Ramos got a low plurality in the election, De Venecia created a Rainbow Coalition, converging political parties that include the LDP, NPC, Lakas–NUCD, and other minor parties to make a solid majority in the House, which made him elected Speaker of the House of Representatives.
 He was reelected as congressman and speaker in 1995.

 Peace envoy

 As Ramos' peace envoy, Speaker De Venecia reached out to insurgent groups Moro National Liberation Front (MNLF) secessionists in Mindanao, the RAM-SFP-YOU military rebels, and the Communist Party of the Philippines which operates the New People's Army (NPA).
 He crossed Africa's Sahara Desert twice to meet the Libyan leader Muammar al-Gaddafi and MNLF Chairman Nur Misuari and assisted in forging a peace agreement at Tripoli in 1976.
 His persuasion to Misuari to accept autonomy led to the signing of the peace pact on September 2, 1996.

-In 1992, De Venecia began secret talks with leaders of the military rebels, led by Commodore Calajate, Gen. Abenina, and Col. Honasan, which led to a ceasefire in December of that year and a final peace agreement in 1995.
+Way back 1992, De Venecia began secret talks with leaders of the military rebels, led by Commodore Calajate, Gen. Abenina, and Col. Honasan, which led to a ceasefire in December of that year and a final peace agreement in 1995.
 In April 1997, De Venecia journeyed to the Netherlands to meet with self-exiled leaders of the National Democratic Front and New People's Army led by Jose Maria Sison and Luis Jalandoni.
 He was the first Christian leader to enter Mindanao's Camp Abubakar mountains in November 1997 and open breakthrough peace negotiations with Hashim Salamat, Chairman of the Moro Islamic Liberation Front (MILF), and military Commander Murad.

 1998 presidential election

-In 1998, the dominant party Lakas-NUCD-UMDP held a convention to select Ramos' successor as titular president and candidate for the May 11 election.
+In 1998, the dominant party Lakas–NUCD–UMDP held a convention to select Ramos' successor as titular president and candidate for the May 11 election.
 A long list of candidates was trimmed and led to a choice between De Venecia and then National Defense Secretary Renato de Villa.
-Though De Villa was seen as the frontrunner, De Venecia won the convention vote and De Villa bolted the party to form a new one called Partido Reporma.
+Though De Villa was seen as the frontrunner, De Venecia won the convention vote and like what Ramos did in 1992, De Villa bolted the party to form a new one called Partido Reporma.

 De Venecia garnered the second highest number of votes in a field of 11 candidates, though he was far behind the winner, Joseph Estrada.
 After he lost his bid, he departed from media attention and political limelight.
 In one of his interviews, De Venecia said that he was depressed and took several months to recover.